osmosis-labs/beaker/README.md

 ### Deploy contract on LocalOsmosis

+LocalOsmosis, as it's name suggest, is Osmosis for local development.
+In the upcoming release, Beaker will have more complete integration with LocalOsmosis, it has to be installed and run separately.

-Make sure LocalOsmosis has been started (see: https://github.com/osmosis-labs/LocalOsmosis) or simply use the official installer and select option 3:
+You can install from source by following the instruction at [osmosis-labs/LocalOsmosis](https://github.com/osmosis-labs/LocalOsmosis), or use the official installer and select option 3:

 ```sh
 curl -sL https://get.osmosis.zone/install > i.py && python3 i.py